-"We're focused on investors' losses and proving Hyzon lied about its roster of customers," said Reed Kathrein, the Hagens Berman partner leading the investigation.
+“We’re focused on investors’ losses and whether Berkeley Lights misrepresented the commercial viability of the Beacon,” said Reed Kathrein, the Hagens Berman partner leading the investigation.

-If you invested in Hyzon, or have knowledge that may assist the firm's investigation, click here to discuss your legal rights with Hagens Berman.
+If you invested in Berkeley Lights, or have knowledge that may assist the firm’s investigation, click here to discuss your legal rights with Hagens Berman.

 About Hagens Berman